EperezOk/socks-v5-proxy/README.md

 To get more information about the options of both run them with the flag "-h".

+## Files

+This project's report is located on the root folder, on the file "Informe.pdf".

+The RFC of the monitor protocol designed, "RFC protocolo monitoreo.pdf", is also located on the root folder, as it is mentioned on the report.
+This was included in the project to make clear each of the protocol's options, on both requests and responses.

 ## Authors
 - 61490 - Baliarda Gonzalo
 - 61475 - Perez Ezequiel